-Don’t you love it when doctors characterize a condition as “idiopathic.”
-That is a fancy medical term for “we ain’t got a clue as to what causes this.”
+Don’t you love it when doctors characterize a condition as “idiopathic?”
+That is a fancy medical term for “we haven’t got a clue as to what causes this.”
 That’s the case with granuloma annulare.
 If you want to see what it looks like, here are some photographs on the www.skinsight.com website.
-Even if it is accurately diagnosed there are no obvious cures.
-When there is no dermatologist sanctioned treatment, people start looking for home remedies, just like this reader.
+Even if it is accurately diagnosed, there are no obvious cures.
+When there is no dermatologist-sanctioned treatment, people start looking for home remedies.

 Help for Granuloma Annulare?